 However, while there are constraints to such established methods, chemical engineering still offers plenty of scope for adopting creative approaches to problem-solving.
 For chemical engineers and the people they work alongside, harnessing creativity brings many benefits.

 Creative solutions punctuate the entire design process – from the conceptual or discovery stage to the detailed engineering or production stage.
 Divergent thinking facilitates more innovative and competitive approaches to product and processes.
 Creativity drives business.

-No matter the industry or the role, soft skills such as cognitive flexibility, critical thinking, emotional intelligence and creativity are becoming more valued by employers, and this is no different in the world of chemical engineering.
+No matter the industry or the role, soft skills for chemical engineers such as cognitive flexibility, critical thinking, emotional intelligence and creativity are becoming more valued by employers.
 As such, creativity is becoming an increasingly sought-after quality among chemical engineers.

 Much of science and mathematics requires creativity.
 No scientist or mathematician enters their respective professions to stick to the status quo.
 Instead, they want to sit on the frontier of knowledge and advance our collective discoveries of the world.
 As something that fuses elements of both, therefore, chemical engineering clearly requires creative insight.
 Meanwhile, advances in computer science, data integration and electronics within the engineering field has expanded the capacity for innovative thinking.

 Creativity is key to a successful chemical engineering career

 Indeed, this aptitude is being increasingly recognised by the chemical engineering profession: in its UK-SPEC Chartered Engineer Standard document, for example, the Engineering Council — the UK's regulatory authority for registration of chartered and incorporated engineers — explicitly declares creativity to be a key skill for engineers.